-Human Trafficking involves the recruitment, transportation, and forceful detention of people for their cheap labor or for sexual exploitation.
+Human Trafficking is a global phenomenon and involves the recruitment, transportation, and forceful detention of people for their cheap labor or for sexual exploitation.
+It is one of the world’s fastest growing criminal enterprises.
 Threats, force and/or deception are typical.
 Trafficked people are paid little or nothing and are not free to leave their abusive situations.
 Trafficking is related to modern slavery.

 Governments, the United Nations and faith groups are working actively to help victims and prevent the spread of this scourge.

-If you suspect someone may be a victim of human trafficking call: Trafficking Information and Referral Hotline 1-888-373-7888
+If you suspect someone may be a victim of human trafficking call the National Human Trafficking Hotline: 1-888-373-7888

 - US Department of Health and Human Services — the US Government website on human trafficking